MisterTea/EternalTerminal/download.md

 # Other Linux/Unix

-Check out the README for instructions: https://github.com/MisterTea/EternalTerminal
+Check out the [README](https://github.com/MisterTea/EternalTerminal) for instructions.

 # Windows